OpenTimelineIO/otio-cpp-example/README.md

 ## Github Actions

-A set of simple automation scripts are available in the `.github/workflows` folder.
-* `ci.yaml` - builds and runs the example program on Linux, macOS, and Windows.
+A simple automation script is available in the `.github/workflows` folder which builds and runs the example program on Linux, macOS, and Windows.

 ## Contributions